Ved-programmer/Login-System/readme.md

    * The gui files(deleteAccountGui.py, loginGui.py, passChangeGui.py, signUpGui.py) the guiUtilityFuncs.py files to create the gui, as the guiUtilityFuncs.py contains the blue print and repetetive code needed by the files.

    * The deleteAccount.py removes the particular username-password combination from the data.txt file, the loginGui.py checks the username-password combination in the data.txt file.
 The passChange.py file changes the password of a given username, signUp.py file makes and stores the username-password combination in the data.txt file.
+These backend files use the backEndUtilityFuncs.py file for repetetive tasks.

    * For all the reading and writing from the data.txt to take place the passwords needed to be encrypted.
 The hashing.py takes in a string and encrypts it.